Why are bees in danger?

 Honey bees also face another huge threat from the varroa mite, which attaches itself to the honey bee and sucks its blood.

 When the bee returns to the hive, the varroa mite can spread and bring viruses and disease with them.

 Varroa mites are unfortunately very successful.
 Once the varroa mite has entered a colony, it can kill the whole colony in 2-3 years.
 They have been found to be one of the main causes of colony collapse disorder in North America.
-Research has found that honey bees infected with varroa mites may be more susceptible to the toxic effects of the neonicotinoid, imidacloprid.

 The varroa mite does not attack bumblebees or solitary bees, but all types of bees face a significant threat from our changing land use.